Credit 101: The Ultimate Guide to Credit in 2024

 Start with examining the plastic in your wallet.
 Do any of these cards offer rewards?
 Many consumers aren't aware that they are accumulating points on their existing accounts.

-If your cards don’t, start slow by doing your homework.
+If your cards don't, start slow by doing your homework.
 Take a look at reward cards and find one that offers miles or points that fit your goals.
 Start putting a large portion of your purchases onto that card.
 This will help you accumulate rewards quickly.
-Further, sometimes card issuers offer double points for the first six months.
+Further, sometimes card issuers offer double points for the first 6 months.
 Be sure to capitalize on this period.

 Another upside to Travel Rewards is that they are (almost always) non-taxable.
 This means you accumulate more value by avoiding taxes on cashing in your rewards miles.
-If you purchased those exact miles, you would have already paid taxes on the money you’ll spend.
+If you purchased those same miles, you would have already paid taxes on the money you'll spend.

 Balance Transfers